 - Holding A Celebrity On A Pedestal

 As parasocial relationships are one-sided, individuals can form a wrong sense of reality.
 They end up forming bonds with celebrities and can put them on a high pedestal.
-As the non-celebrities are in charge of steering these relationships, they can get influenced by these illusions.
+If you are the non-celebrity in charge of steering the relationship, you could get easily influenced by these illusions.

 When left unchecked, these non-celebrities can make wrong impressions of how real-life relationship is.
-For instance, they may end up putting their own needs above everyone else or may not want to compromise in their social interactions.
+For instance, they may end up putting their own needs above everyone else or may not want to compromise in their social interactions if they are unaware of their thinking.

 - Forgetting That These Relationships Are One-Sided